Ewiiaapaayp Band of Kumeyaay Indians: Reservation

 The Ewiiaapaayp Indian Reservation, formerly known as the Cuyapaipe Reservation (32°50′30″N 116°23′08″W), is a federal Indian reservation located in the Laguna Mountains of southern East County, San Diego.
 The reservation was created in 1891 by the US Congress.

 Two parcels of land form the reservation.
 The main Ewiiaapaayp Reservation is 4102.5 acre large, located near Mount Laguna, and 19 mi east of Alpine.
 Only 1% of this arable, with the majority being steep and rocky.
 No public utilities are available on this parcel.
 Because of the inaccessibility to this reservation, many Ewiiaapaayp families moved and enrolled in other Kumeyaay tribes.

 The second parcel, known as the Little Ewiiaapaayp Indian Reservation, is 10 acre of land located within Alpine, which was put into trust in 1986.
 That land is leased to the Southern Indian Health Council, which provides health care for seven Kumeyaay tribes as well as non-Natives living in the area.

 In recent years, 13 people lived on seven houses on the reservation and bred horses.
 The only access to the reservation is on foot, since it is serviced by a dirt road, gated in several locations.
-In 1973, two of the five enrolled members lived on the reservation.
+In 1973, two of the five enrolled citizens lived on the reservation.